thundergolfer/arXie-Bot/README.md

 #### Deployment and Running in 'Prod'

 Arxie-bot can be deployed to the Google Cloud by following and adapting [*Build a Slack Bot with Node.js on Kubernetes*](https://codelabs.developers.google.com/codelabs/cloud-slack-bot/index.html?index=..%2F..%2Findex#4).
+The [`kubernetes/`](/kubernetes) folder has the config and more info.

 The following environment variables must be populated: